biocatiit/website/content/pages/about_fiber.rst

 The design features of the BioCAT beam-line 18 ID and the unique source properties of the APS allow collection of fiber diffraction patterns of exceptional quality from complex, weakly diffracting biological systems within very short exposure times.
-The small focal spots achievable with this instrument (~50 x 150 μm2) have allowed excellent discrimination of fine detail in fiber patterns from muscle, connective tissue, and filamentous viruses as well as detection of weak diffraction features in the presence of large backgrounds.
+The small focal spots achievable with this instrument (~30 x 150 μm\ :sup:`2`) have allowed excellent discrimination of fine detail in fiber patterns from muscle, connective tissue, and filamentous viruses as well as detection of weak diffraction features in the presence of large backgrounds.
 The low divergence of the undulator source and the independent horizontal and vertical focusing of our optics simultaneously allows small beam spots at the sample and at the detector that can be varied over a wide range.
-These beam sizes are very well matched to the resolution of our high sensitivity CCD detectors.
-The high X-ray flux of this instrument (~2.0 x 1013 photons/s) permits dynamic experiments on these systems with a high time-resolution (sub-milli-second).
+The high X-ray flux of this instrument (~2.0 x 10\ :sup:`13` photons/s) permits dynamic experiments on these systems with a high time-resolution (sub-milli-second).

-The available sample-to-detector lengths range from 0.2 to 5.7 m to cover a very large range of reciprocal space and the CCD detector has very flexible binning and streak-camera modes for time-resolved experiments.
-We are currently developing micro-diffraction capabilities that will allow examination of ordered structures in regions as small as 5 x 5 μm2.
+The available sample-to-detector lengths range from 0.2 to 9 m to cover a very large range of reciprocal space and the CCD detector has very flexible binning and streak-camera modes for time-resolved experiments.
+We are currently developing micro-diffraction capabilities that will allow examination of ordered structures in regions as small as 1 x 5 μm\ :sup:`2`.
 Applications include, for example, finding small ordered regions in connective tissue for high resolution studies and mapping amyloid structures in brain tissues that may be associated with neurodegenerative disease.

-*   How to Design a Fiber Diffraction Experiment
+*   References

     *   Books:

         *   J. M. Squire, The Structural Basis of Muscle Diffraction, Plenum, New York, 1981. (out of print but in many libraries.
 Good introduction to principles of fiber diffraction)
-        *   B. K. Vainstein, X-ray Diffraction from Chain Molecules, Elsevier, 1966.
+        *   \B. K. Vainstein, X-ray Diffraction from Chain Molecules, Elsevier, 1966.
         *   C. Cantor and P. Schimmel, Biophysical Chemistry part II: Techniques for the study of Biological Structure and Function Chapter 14.
 Freeman, 1980.